Shadota/SillyTavern-Context-Truncator/README.md

 Intelligent context management with AI-powered summarization and batch-based truncation to prevent cache invalidation when using LLMs with caching support.

+## Credits

+This extension is built on the excellent foundation of [**Qvink Memory (MessageSummarize)**](https://github.com/qvink/SillyTavern-MessageSummarize) by **Qvink**.
+The core summarization functionality, connection profile management, and token-based truncation calculations are adapted from their work.
+This extension simplifies and focuses on context truncation with optional summarization, while MessageSummarize offers a full-featured memory management system.

+**Thank you to Qvink for the heavy lifting!**

 ## Purpose

 When using LLMs with caching (like Claude), removing messages one-by-one invalidates the cache on every generation, causing slower responses and higher costs.
 This extension intelligently manages context by: